xlladdins/xll/README.md

 using `Debug ► Start Debugging` (`F5`).
 This compiles the dll, (with file extension `.xll`), and starts Excel with the add-in loaded.

-This is controlled by the _project properties_.
+The program to start and the arguments to use are specified in _project properties_.
 Right click on a project and select `Properties` (`Alt-Enter`) at the bottom of the popup menu.
 Navigate to `Debugging` in `Configuration Properties`.

 ![debug properties](images/debug.png)

 The `Command` `$(registry:HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\App Paths\excel.exe)`
-looks up the registry entry for the full path of the Excel executable.
+looks in the registry for the full path of the Excel executable.
 The `Command Arguments` `"$(TargetPath)" /p "$(ProjectDir)"` are passed to Excel when the debugger starts.
 The variable `$(TargetPath)` is the full path to the xll that was built and is opened by Excel.